Whether afoot or employing paddle-power, a trip through the Hudson River's largest forested tidal swamp offers many surprises.

 For a special treat, hop in a kayak or canoe.
 Paddling tree-shaded RamsHorn Creek, curvy as old-fashioned ribbon candy, brings you even closer to the creatures that call the sanctuary home.
 You'll may draw the attention of some three dozen varieties of dragonflies, whose gossamer wings exhaust the color spectrum.
 Great blue herons and waterfowl could launch skyward at your approach.
 Overhead, a bald eagle or two is likely to keep tabs on your progress.
 And you might spot a muskrat, beaver or river otter.
 In other words, while the creek may be an ideal place to "get away from it all," you'll hardly be alone.

 RamsHorn-Livingston Sanctuary is co-owned and co-managed with Audubon New York.
-For information about educational and public programming at the sanctuary, call Audubon's Education Coordinator at 518-678-3248.
-For inquiries about educational and public programming at RamsHorn-Livingston sanctuary, contact Audubon New York at 518-325-5203.
+For inquiries and information about educational and public programming at RamsHorn-Livingston sanctuary, contact Audubon New York at 845-265-2601.